ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of rain showers before 7pm, then a chance of showers and thunderstorms between 7pm and 9pm, then a slight chance
          of showers and thunderstorms between 9pm and 11pm, then a chance of showers and thunderstorms between 11pm and 1am, then a chance of showers and thunderstorms between 1am and 4am, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around 67.
+Mostly cloudy.
+Low around
+         67, with temperatures rising to around 69 overnight.
 East southeast wind around 2 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">